When stress begins to have an impact, medical clarity is needed.

 • Waiting instead of acting

-• Trial and error instead of clarity
+• Reactive trial and error instead of clarity

 • Withdrawal instead of targeted support.